issacchan26/SegFormerSemanticSegmentation/README.md

 [train.py](train.py) provides no Trainer version for fine-tuning the Hugging Face model with image augmentations to further improve model performance.

 ## Model Training
+This repo is using 5 classes segmentation as an example, please modify color_map() function for mask visualization if changing the number of classes.
+Please refer to [example dataset](https://huggingface.co/datasets/issacchan26/gray_bullet) to view the format of id2label.json
-Please use [train.py](train.py) to train the model, modify the below arguments before training
+Modify the below arguments in [train.py](train.py) before training
 ```
 args = Params(
         hf_dataset_identifier = "issacchan26/gray_bullet",  # path to hugging face dataset